A Riemann-Roch Theorem for dg Algebras: Introduction

 On the other hand, M. Kashiwara and P. Schapira \cite{KS3} initiated an approach to the Riemann-Roch theorem in the framework of deformation quantization modules (DQ-modules) with the view towards applications to various index type theorems.
 Their approach is based on Hochschild homology which, in this setup, admits a description in terms of the dualizing complexes in the derived categories of coherent DQ-modules.

+The present paper is an attempt to extract some algebraic aspects of this latter approach with the hope that the resulting techniques will provide a uniform point of view for proving Riemann-Roch type results for DQ-modules, D-modules etc. (e.g. the Riemann-Roch-Hirzebruch formula for traces of differential operators obtained by M. Engeli and G. Felder \cite{Felder}).
 In this paper, we obtain a Riemann-Roch theorem in the dg setting, similarly as D. Shklyarov.
 However, our approach is really different of the latter one in that we avoid the categorical definition of the Hochschild homology, and use instead the Hochschild homology of the ring $A$ expressed in terms of dualizing objects.
-Our result is slightly more general than the one obtained in \cite{Shklyarov}.
+Our result is slightly more general than the one obtained in \cite{shklyarov}.
 Instead of a kind of non-commutative Riemann-Roch theorem, we rather prove a kind of non-commutative Lefschetz theorem.
 Indeed, it involves certain Hochschild classes of \textit{pairs} $(M,f)$ where $M$ is a perfect dg module over a smooth proper dg algebra and $f$ is an endomorphism of $M$ in the derived category of perfect $A$-modules.
 Moreover, our approach follows \cite{KS3}.
-In particular,we have in our setting relative finiteness and duality results (Theorem \ref{tensor} and Theorem \ref{contraction}) that may be compared with \cite[Theorem 3.2.1]{KS3} and \cite[Theorem 3.3.3]{KS3}.
+In particular, we have in our setting relative finiteness and duality results (Theorem \ref{tensor} and Theorem \ref{contraction}) that may be compared with \cite[Theorem 3.2.1]{KS3} and \cite[Theorem 3.3.3]{KS3}.
 Notice that the idea to approach the classical Riemann-Roch theorem for smooth projective varieties via their Hochschild homology goes back at least to the work of N. Markarian \cite{Markarian}.
-This approach was developed further by A. Caldararu \cite{CaldararuI}, \cite{Caldararu1/2} and A. Caldararu, S. Willerton \cite{CaldararuII} where, in particular, certain purely categorical aspects of the story were emphasized.
+This approach was developed further by A. C\u{a}ld\u{a}raru \cite{CaldararuI}, \cite{Caldararu1/2} and A. C\u{a}ld\u{a}raru, S. Willerton \cite{caldararu} where, in particular, certain purely categorical aspects of the story were emphasized.
 The results of \cite{CaldararuI} suggested that a Riemann-Roch type formula might exist for triangulated categories of quite general nature, provided they possess Serre duality.
 In this categorical framework, the role of the Hochschild homology is played by the space of morphisms from the inverse of the Serre functor to the identity endofunctor.
-In a sense, our result can be viewed as a non-commutative generalization of A. Caldararu's version of the topological Cardy condition \cite{CaldararuI}.
+In a sense, our result can be viewed as a non-commutative generalization of A. C\u{a}ld\u{a}raru's version of the topological Cardy condition \cite{CaldararuI}.
 Our original motivation was different though it also came from the theory of DQ-modules \cite{KS3}.\\

 Here is our main result: